LandazuriPaul/dotfiles/docs/README.md

 # Paul Landázuri macOS dotfiles

-This repository aims to ease the process of installing all crucial programs and settings on a brand new macOS.
+This repository aims to ease the process of installing all crucial programs and settings on a brand new macOS or Linux.

 ## Pre-installation steps